Close-up of woman using earplugs while sleeping to block noise and protect hearing, featured in earplugs guide

 • High-fidelity: Lower NRR but preserve sound clarity

 Not all plugs block the same amount — and the design matters.
-For instance, foam vs silicone earplugs often boils down to comfort vs full-seal noise blocking.
+For instance, foam vs silicone plugs often boils down to comfort vs full-seal noise blocking.

 Types of Earplugs (And When to Use Them)